rust-lang/rfcs/text/0000-relative-links.md

 # Summary
 [summary]: #summary

-Allow `::/` as a prefix in documentation links to specify module-relative links.
+Allow `::/` as a prefix in documentation links to indicate a module-relative link.

 # Motivation
 [motivation]: #motivation